-- (1) Students will be promptly issued a final grade certificate (Abschlusszeugnis) upon passing the final undergraduate or postgraduate assessment, where possible within four weeks of the colloquium.
+(1) Students will be promptly issued a final grade certificate (Abschlusszeugnis) upon passing the bachelor's or master's examination, if possible within four weeks of the colloquium.
 This certificate contains a full accounting of completed modules and awarded marks; a reference to the student's internship semester or semester abroad; the thesis topic, mark and names of the examiners who assessed it; the mark for the colloquium; and the student's overall cumulative mark for the degree programme.
-If credits were transferred from a different university in accordance with Section 9, their origin will also be noted here. - (2) The overall cumulative grade for the degree programme is calculated on the basis of the individual marks in subsection (1) sentence 2 in combination with the grading scale in Section 11 (4).
-For undergraduate degree programmes, the cumulative mark is weighted as follows: - Average of all marks earned for course-based modules, weighted by credit point value of the corresponding module:
+If credits were transferred from a different university in accordance with Section 9, their origin will also be noted here.

+(2) The overall cumulative grade for the degree programme is calculated on the basis of the individual marks in subsection (1) sentence 2 and based on the ranges in Section 11 (4).
+For bachelor's degree programmes, the cumulative mark is weighted as follows:

+- Average of all marks earned for course-based modules, weighted by credit point value of the corresponding module: 80 %

 - Mark for the bachelor's thesis: 15 %

 - Mark for the colloquium: 5%